 BJC | In recognition of March as National Colorectal Cancer Awareness Month, BJC Help for Your Health is encouraging employees to understand the risk factors for colorectal cancer.
 For the 11th year of the program, employees who commit to colorectal cancer prevention have an opportunity to win one of five Fitbit Charge 3 fitness trackers.

 Eligible employees must:

-The pledge form and quiz must be completed by March 31.
-Employees can enter online or complete and submit a paper form here by fax, interoffice mail or email.
-(Click here to see the official rules.)
+The pledge form and quiz are available here and must be completed by March 31.
+Employees can enter online or complete and submit a paper form by fax, interoffice mail or email.

 Five employees’ names will be randomly drawn from all entries, and the winners will each receive a Fitbit Charge 3 fitness tracker.

 Colorectal cancer is the third most commonly diagnosed cancer in the United States (excluding skin cancers), with about 145,000 people diagnosed each year, and the third leading cause of cancer death in both men and women in the U.S.